Planning obligations and the Community Infrastructure Levy (CIL)

 Section 106 Agreements

-Your application may need a Section 106 Agreement (S.106).
+Your application may need a Section Deeds of planning obligation (S106 Deeds).
 These are legal documents that set out terms for development and the public benefit to come from it.
 One example might be a condition that affordable units must make up 50 per cent of a new housing development.
-S.106 agreements can also be a source of funding for, for example, transport and parks in Newham.
+S106 Deeds can also be a source of funding for, for example, transport and parks in Newham.

-If you want to know how much money we get from Section 106 Agreements and how much we spend, read the latest report (PDF).
+If you want to know how much money we get from Section Deeds of planning obligation (S106 Deeds) and how much we spend, read the latest report (PDF).

 The Council produce an Annual Planning Obligations report which includes the Section 106 monies we secure, receive and spend for each financial year.